arcus-azure/arcus.security/docs/features/secrets/general.md

 # Consuming secrets
 Every provider implements `ISecretProvider` which makes it easy to use a consistent flow, regardless of the provider.

-You can easily retrieve secrets as following:
+Secrets can be easily retrieved as follows:

 ```csharp
 Secret secret = await secretProvider.GetSecretAsync("EventGrid-AuthKey");